 Overview

 The Cleveland Clinic Foundation is an Ohio nonprofit corporation whose mission is caring for life, researching for health and educating those who serve.
-The Cleveland Clinic Foundation is the direct or indirect parent (or the “sole member” or “sole regular member”) of each affiliate within the Cleveland Clinic Health System (CCHS), other than Ashtabula County Medical Center and Cleveland Clinic Abu Dhabi, both of which the Cleveland Clinic provides management services pursuant to agreements.
+The Cleveland Clinic Foundation is the direct or indirect parent (or the “sole member” or “sole regular member”) of each affiliate within the Cleveland Clinic Health System (CCHS), other than Ashtabula Regional Medical Center and Cleveland Clinic Abu Dhabi, both of which the Cleveland Clinic provides management services pursuant to agreements.

 Each of the various corporate entities that comprise CCHS has its own board of directors/trustees and officers.
 Cleveland Clinic governs the CCHS through direct representation on such boards, reserved powers and other governance controls via its Members, a Board of Directors and a Board of Governors.